azizapray/balanced-tree-sql-analysis/README.md

 This analysis helps identify cross-selling opportunities.

 ### G. Reporting Challenge
-Create a reusable monthly sales report summarizing:
+To simulate a real-world business reporting workflow, a reusable monthly sales report was developed using transaction-level sales data.

-- total revenue
+The report provides:

-- total discount
+- Executive sales summary
-- total quantity sold
+- Category performance analysis
-- top selling products
+- Segment performance analysis
-- revenue by category
+- Product performance ranking
-- revenue by segment
+- Customer purchasing behavior metrics

-The goal is to build a single SQL reporting query that can generate reports for different months.
+This exercise focuses on transforming raw transactional data into business-oriented reporting outputs that could be consumed by stakeholders and management teams.

 ## Skills Demonstrated
 This project demonstrates practical SQL skills used in real-world data analysis: